plotly/plotly.github.io/_posts/fundamentals/2016-08-12-how-to-add-collaborators-in-Plotly-2.md

  - title: Add Collaborators to a Folder
    sub-steps:
-    - copy: "In addition to adding collaborators to individual plot or grid, the owner can also add collaborators to folders containing various files.
+    - copy: "In addition to adding collaborators to individual plots or grids, the owner can also add collaborators to folders containing various files.
 To do that, go to the ['Organize'](https://plot.ly/organize/home) page, then click on the 'Share' icon after hovering over the folder's thumbnail."
       img: "![Folder Thumbnail](../static/images/collaboration-doc/folder-thumbnail.png)"
     - copy: "The 'Share' modal will then look like as seen below.
 Choose the desired privacy options for the folder and then proceed with adding the collaborators in the 'Collaborate' tab."
       img: "![Folder Collaboration](../static/images/collaboration-doc/folder-collaboration.png)"